 If the polyps were small and the entire colon was well seen during your colonoscopy, doctors generally recommend a repeat colonoscopy in three to five years.
 If your repeat colonoscopy doesn't show any indication of polyps, you might not need another procedure for an additional five years.
 However, if the polyps were large and flat, your doctor might recommend an interval of only months before a repeat colonoscopy to assure complete polyp removal.
 Your doctor will discuss those options with you.

-- Q Can I take my medications before a colonoscopy?
+- Q How can I prepare myself for a colonoscopy?

-- Q What is the preparation for colonoscopy?
+- Q What is the risk of perforation during a colonoscopy?

-- Q What age should a person start getting a colonoscopy?
+- Q What do I need to consider before getting a colonoscopy?

 - Q How can I lower the risk of perforation during a colonoscopy?

 - Q Why is a colonoscopy so important?